Missing within the Graphic Œuvre

 Detail: One hunter calls into the hollow pot, the other aims

-Conceivable besides their purpose for a not longer pursued series of hunting by bait analogous to the Ways to trap the Wild Animals of 1750.
+Conceivable besides their purpose for a no longer pursued series of hunting by bait analogous to the Ways to trap the Wild Animals of 1750.
 So a further hollow pot in upright format in a Bavarian collection unknown in the graphic œuvre, too.

 Such sets of different extent not at all unknown within Ridinger’s drawings and mostly to be proven by same dates, partly even serial numbering, but generally by similar size and same outward creation each time.

 It shall be reminded in this connection of the small set Th.
-269-271 + 281 within the engraved Wondrous Stags.
+269-271 + 281 within the engraved Most Wondrous Deer.
 In respect of their size and arrangement of the figures, also their several frame lines and rounded upper border they form a group for themselves departing from the general picture scheme there as already censured by Thienemann and correspondingly considered in the new editions since Engelbrecht.

 Finally relating to Ridinger’s intention explained within his preface to the Princes’ Hunting Pleasure “to show all kinds and manners of hunting … also the track or trace of every game … thus to strive for giving this work a right perfection” that 36-sheet set, so highly important regarding the practice of hunting, at least remained a torso.
 For only in the course of decades he kept his promise by sets totally differently produced: (Thorough Description and Presentation of the Wild Animals, with the small traces, 1733; Representation of the Fair Game, with the large traces, 1740; Ways to trap the Wild Animals of 1750, and the Falconers set).
-The latter two – and all the more Par force Hunt and The Fair Game Hounded by the Different Kinds of Hounds – to mention already only just a bit because their subject, although not exhaustively, is depicted already in the Princes’ Hunting Pleasure.
+The latter two – and all the more Par force Hunt and The Fair Game hounded by the Different Kinds of Hounds – to mention already only just a bit because their subject, although not exhaustively, is depicted already in the Princes’ Hunting Pleasure.

 In every respect overlooked, however,